rtrlib/handbook/source/tools.rst

 from ``AFRINIC`` to ``RIPE`` and set a filter for the prefix ``93.175.147.0/24`` with attribute ``resource``.
-Expand the ROA tree view on the left side to get the corresponding ROA for the beacon prefix, the resulting web view should look like the screenshot above.
+Expand the ROA tree view on the left side to get the corresponding ROA for the beacon prefix, the resulting web view should look like the screenshot in :numref:`fig-miro`.

 .. _RPKI MIRO: http://rpki-miro.realmv6.org/